Václav Vojta: The Vojta Method

 Vojta’s research was focused on reflex locomotion therapy, particularly in the treatment of children exhibiting developmental delays.
 He discovered the basis of reflex locomotion while searching for treatment therapies for children with cerebral palsy and spastic paralysis.
 He discovered that muscle groups that the children could not activate themselves can be activated by applying pressure to specific zones on a patient’s body.
 Repeated activation resulted in improved gait, better posture and improved speech in children with cerebral palsy.

 Professor Vojta recognized that many of the movement complexes he found could be traced to common subjective global patterns of movement that mark developmental milestones in healthy children.
 Although the emphasis of Vojta’s work was initially directed to pediatrics, he very soon recognized that the treatment could also be applied to neurological problems in adult patients.
 However, Vojta Therapy is most effective in patients under the age of six months, an age when early developmental changes are most profound.

 Vojta therapists use a combination of 10 different zones on a patient's body, applying light pressure on a specific area and resistance to the current movement, causing the patient's body to involuntarily perform certain reflexive movement patterns.
 Repeated stimulation appears to make previously blocked neurological connections between the patient's spinal cord and brain.
 The patient is eventually able to perform similar movements without any external stimulation.
 Vojta Therapy has been used to treat cerebral palsy, peripheral paralysis of the arms and legs, hip dysplasia, and problems in breathing, swallowing and chewing.

 In recent years, the principles underlying Vojta's method have been adapted to Dynamic Neuromuscular Stimulation or DNS, a modern iteration of Vojta therapy.
 DNS therapy has been successfully used to rehabilitate athletic injury and enhance performance, leading to a reduction in injury, decreased recovery time, and increased performance markers.
 When an adult athlete or patient is injured, they sometimes revert to an early pattern of locomotion similar to that of a young infant, before proper control was established.
 For example, a patient with a shoulder impingement may internally rotate and flex their arm in a way similar to a two-month-old child who has not yet developed external rotation and extension.
 In this case, DNS places an adult patient in a developmental position to re-teach proper control of the shoulder joint.

 While Vojta Therapy has been recognized for decades as a viable treatment method throughout Europe and Asia, it has only recently made inroads in the United States, particularly among physical therapists.
-As research and practice of the Vojta method grow, Dr. Vojta’s contributions to the fields of physical therapy and physical performance will undoubtedly gain universal recognition.